thefossguy/archlinux-visionfive2/README.md

 This image is used for "server-like" applications where you already have a serial conosole (over UART).**

+**Please refer to the releases section and make sure that your board firmware matches with what is expected.**

 Build your own `.img` file using the `create-image.sh` shell script.
 Otherwise, just `dd` the provided image like so: